cloudwithtanvir/Credit-engine-s-MovieHub/README.md

 # Credit-engine-s-MovieHub
 This project has developed as a part of recruiting steps of the company of "credit engine".
-This  project will help to find the find the movies.
+This  project will help to find the details about movies.

 #### features implemented: